johnwr-response/golang-build-modern-web-applications/LOCAL_NOTES.md

 - To run tests with coverage simply execute the command: ```go test -cover```
 - To run tests with coverage and get a report in html: ```go test -coverprofile=coverage.out && go tool cover -html=coverage.out```

 ## Section: Building a Basic Web Application

+### How web applications work: the request/response lifecycle
+### Making a "Hello, World" web application

 ## Section: Improved Routing & Middleware
 ## Section: State Management with Sessions
 ## Section: Choosing a Project, and Working With Forms